colinaut/alpinejs-plugin-simple-validate/README.md

 * The magic functions isRequired and makeRequired have been removed.
 You can check if the field is required by using `$validate.data('name').required`
 * Added some customization options for targeting parent element and placement of error message.
+* 1.7.2: checks for validity on init, incase values are already set via value or x-model

 ## Simple Usage